 There truly is no one-size-fits-all budget for full-time RVers, because so many aspects of the RVing lifestyle are customizable.

-By reading about what others spend, you can compare with your own spending habits to put together a realistic budget.
-Below you'll find 10 monthly expense reports from full-time RVers, ranging from extremely frugal to far more expensive.
+By reading about what others spend, you can compare your spending habits to create a realistic budget.
+Below you’ll find 10 monthly expense reports from RVers, ranging from extremely frugal to far more expensive.

 2. The Simple Venture